dev-academy-programme/orientation---Archived/expectations/README.md

   - you've already earnestly attempted to overcome the problem, read any error messages, googled, and reached out to your cohort
   - between the hours of 9:00 - 17:00, Monday to Friday

-If you feel like we are not fulfilling these expectations, we really want to know - please email Pete at [pete@devacademy.co.nz](mailto:pete@devacademy.co.nz)
+If you feel like we are not fulfilling these expectations, we really want to know - please talk to us on Slack or tell us via the weekly feedback forms.

 ## Show up with Integrity, Kindness and Effort